sergey-hovhannisyan/p2p-geeks/README.md

 `ALTER ROLE testuser SET timezone TO 'UTC';` <br />
 `GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;` <br />

 Go back to the terminal tab which should point to your project directory and have the virtual environment setup and active.
-Then type the following commands where
+Then type the following commands: <br />
-`mydatabase` is the name of your database: <br />
-`psql mydatabase -c "GRANT ALL ON ALL TABLES IN SCHEMA public to testuser;"` <br />
+`psql p2pdb -c "GRANT ALL ON ALL TABLES IN SCHEMA public to testuser;"` <br />
-`psql mydatabase -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to testuser;"` <br />
+`psql p2pdb -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to testuser;"` <br />
-`psql mydatabase -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to testuser;"` <br />
+`psql p2pdb -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to testuser;"` <br />

 Then run <br />